hanhEvizi/thedogapi_jest_supertest/README.md

-# thedogapi_jest_supertest
-The dog API - JEST - SUPERTEST
+# The dog API - Jest - Supertest